seanaujong/software-engineering-prep/README.md

 This repo covers introductory computer science topics, and lays out a curriculum that resembles my [college degree][1].
 You can also read my blog on [what I used to learn software engineering][2].

-I denote the difficulty of each section with the following colors:
+I denote the difficulty of each section with the following:

 - <span style="color: green;">Easy</span>
 - <span style="color: yellow;">Challenging</span>